riboviz/riboviz/docs/developer/debugging.md

 > source('rscripts/generate_stats_figs.R')
 ```

 For example, to debug a specific line of code, you could add a `browser()` statement in the source first.
-Alternatively, you could copy and paste the parts of the code you wanted to run, as long as earlier dependencies are run first (packages, importing command args, function definitions).
+Alternatively, you could copy and paste the parts of the code you wanted to run, as long as earlier dependencies are run first (packages, importing command arguments, function definitions).